songchaow/starcrat2-ai/README.md

 ## How to build and run

-> You only need CMake and a Statecraft 2 distribution to build the project.
+**Dependencies**

+- CMake
+- StarCraft 2 distribution
+- Boost Library

 Other dependencies are self-contained in the repo for convenience.

->
+[comment]: <> (This is a comment, it will not be included)

+[comment]: <> ( You only need CMake and a Statecraft 2 distribution to build the project.
+Other dependencies are self-contained in the repo for convenience.)

-> Linux distribution of Starcraft 2 can be download [here](https://github.com/Blizzard/s2client-proto#downloads).
+[comment]: <> ( Linux distribution of Starcraft 2 can be download [here](https://github.com/Blizzard/s2client-proto#downloads).)

 ### Linux (tested in Ubuntu 18.04)

 **Build and install**

 After cloning this repository, execute these commands to build the bot.

+If your Boost library path is not default, edit `CMakeLists.txt` and add the path.

 ```bash
 mkdir build_linux && cd build_linux # or other names you like